ziejka/design-patterns/README.md

 This is an educational purpose project to create the closest to real-life possibilities for implementing given design pattern

-## Command Patter
+## List of Patters
-Command pattern task description and premises [here](/src/CommandPattern/README.md)
+  1. Command pattern task description and premises [here](/src/CommandPattern/README.md)

 ## Available Scripts